sainikhith/sainikhith.github.io/_posts/2024-01-08-predicting-customer-loyalty.md

 ### Results <a name="overview-results"></a>

-Our testing found that the Random Forest had the highest predictive accuracy.
+Our testing found that the Random Forest approach gave us the highest predictive accuracy.

 <br>
-**Metric 1: Adjusted R-Squared (Test Set)**
+**Metric 1: <span title="Between 0 and 1.
+The closer to 1, the more accurate the model.
+Adjusted for multiple predictor variables.">Adjusted R-Squared (Test Set)</span>**

 * Random Forest = 0.955
 * Decision Tree = 0.886